LLNL/shroud/docs/glossary.rst

    A collection of C++ declarations wrapped at the same time.
    This creates a Fortran or Python module.

+name mangling

+    A technique used to solve various problems caused by the need to resolve unique names for programming entities in many modern programming languages.  -- wikipedia

+    Shroud creates unique name for C++ namespaced, overloaded and templated function by adding additional components to the C and Fortran names to make them unique.

 native type

    numeric type, intrinsic